kwebio/kweb-docs/database.rst

 Overview
 --------

-Kweb integrates nicely with `Shoebox <https://github.com/kwebio/shoebox>`_, a sister project to Kweb.

-Shoebox is a key-value store that supports the observer pattern.
-This means that changes in Shoebox will be shown *in realtime* in the browser.
+`Shoebox <https://github.com/kwebio/shoebox>`_ is a simple key-value store that supports the `observer pattern <https://en.wikipedia.org/wiki/Observer_pattern>`_.
+Shoebox is included with Kweb although you don't have to use it.

-In the future Shoebox will support back-end cloud services like `AWS Pub/Sub Messaging <https://aws.amazon.com/pub-sub-messaging/>`_ and `Dynamo DB <https://aws.amazon.com/dynamodb/>`_, which would enable unlimited scalability.

 We'll assume you've taken a minute or two to review `Shoebox <https://github.com/kwebio/shoebox>`_ and get the general idea of how it's used.